seasketch/geoprocessing/website/docs/Contributing.md

 ### Adding new languages

-To add new supported languages, add required metadata to `packages/i18n/supported.ts`.
-You will also need to add a matching entry to the POEditor project using their GUI.
+To add new supported languages, add required metadata to `packages/i18n/languages.json`.
+You will also need to add a matching entry to any POEditor projects using their GUI.

 ### Architecture

-extract:translation - extract translations from code to `packages/i18n/lang/en` using babel and i18next-extract plugin
+- extract:translation - extract translations from code to `packages/i18n/lang/en` using babel and i18next-extract plugin
-publish:translation - publish term namespaces to poeditor, updating existing terms and adding new terms import:translation - download poeditor translated terms to local cache in `packages/i18n/lang`
+- publish:translation - publish term namespaces to poeditor, updating existing terms and adding new terms
+- import:translation - download poeditor translated terms to local cache in `packages/i18n/lang`

-sync:translation - runs both extract/publish and import to sync local with poeditor
+- sync:translation - runs both extract/publish and import to sync local with poeditor

 POEDITOR_PROJECT and POEDITOR_API_TOKEN environment variables must be pre-loaded in your shell environment to publish and import from poeditor.com.